 A loathing for the status quo: If you either like or are sort of okay with your present financial condition, it probably won’t change.
 You really need to feel a deep down burning desire that you were meant for more in this life and, by gosh, you’re going to take it if you must.
 Legally, of course.

 The need for increased abundance: Call it money, wealth, or filthy lucre.
 If increasing your net worth isn’t included in your hard wiring from the get-go, it’s hard to put it there.
+If it’s in you…then you will find a way to buy real estate with bad credit.

 Desire for achievement: Forget the lack of credit and absence of cash.
 What you really need to get ahead in the real estate business is the internal drive to achieve.
 Do you think Donald Trump is ever satisfied with the extent of his real estate holdings or the latest Neilsen ratings for Celebrity Apprentice?
 We don’t know The Donald personally but we know his type and the answer is a big, fat “No!”